 In the last room, an adjustable stage set has been designed for modern and contemporary ceramics.
 The ceramic collections of the Limousin Regional Contemporary Art Fund are displayed on it like a ceramic landscape.
 The exceptional collection of stoneware collected by Maurice Lambiotte and given to the museum in 2004 is also one of the jewels of this section.
 It explains the collector’s taste, who was passionate about “clay works” and was particularly keen on the artists of La Borne.

-We are then invited to go up the stairs, passing the prints painted on the walls, towards the Limoges porcelain, which takes up the first floor of the historical museum.
+Visitors are then invited to go up the stairs, passing the prints painted on the walls, towards the Limoges porcelain, which takes up the first floor of the historical museum.
 Preceded by a corridor of stained-glass windows, the “enamel” room is now devoted to glassware, and its original décor has been restored.
-The most famous glassware centres (Venice, Nevers, Bohemia etc.) are all represented here.
+The most famous glassware centres (Venice, Nevers, Bohemia etc.) are all represented.
 Thanks to this historical collection, built up around the Gasnault collection, the museum continues to give glassware a special place and follows an active acquisition policy in this area.